clemenkok/websitev3/content/articles/FF.md

 ---

 Should we strive towards a society of hyper-specialisation?
 The recent outrage against the award of a Nobel prize in Physics to machine learning researchers implies a rejection of cross-pollination in science.
 When interdisciplinary work is shunned upon, we miss out on major breakthroughs.
 Deep specialism does not imply that we cannot specialise in multiple areas.
-As Feynman says, specialisation is for insects.
+As Heinlein said, specialisation is for insects.

 This is not limited only to research.
 In work, lateral movements should be encouraged.
 Let people work on their interests - their rabbit hole for the month - especially if they have deep specialism elsewhere (of course, don't compose the whole team of generalists).
 The 80/20 rule at work helps with this; the only bottleneck is to make such intra-organisational connections easy.
 I believe that hyper-specialism dooms one to local minima; diversity is a global optimisation strategy.